TrungTho/saga-playground/README.md

     - [ ] Embedded migration to server [ref](https://github.com/golang-migrate/migrate?tab=readme-ov-file#use-in-your-go-project)
   - [ ] Server
     - [x] API for handling new order creation
-    - [ ] API for handling get order status
+    - [ ] API for handling get order detail
+    - [ ] API for handling cancel an order (only applicable if order.status=created)
-    - [ ] gRPC endpoint for order status retrieval
+    - [ ] gRPC endpoint to start checkout on order (switch status to pendingPayment)
+    - [ ] Consumer for status changes from other's service topics
   - [ ] Testing
     - [ ] Unit tests
       - [ ] DB repository function tests